Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 	no-silence
 	    do not fill silence ahead to avoid clicks buggy-ptr
-	    Returns the whitespace blocks in GETOPTR ioctl instead of filled blocks
+	    Returns the woke whitespace blocks in GETOPTR ioctl instead of filled blocks

 Example: